 After five unique food stops and sampling over ten regional specialties, we were delighted.

-The introduction to the local specialties at Con Market will help prepare you as you make your food choices on your travels in the region.
+The introduction to the culture and the local specialties will help prepare you as you make your food choices on your travels in the region.

 The one piece of advice we would offer is to go hungry.
 The food is plentiful and with all the food stands close to each other, you want to give your stomach room to taste it all.